top of page

 JACQUELINE H. FEWKES

-Anthropologist, Educator, Author, and Activist
+Anthropologist, Educator, Author

 Dr. Jacqueline H. Fewkes is Professor of Anthropology at the Harriet L. Wilkes Honors College of Florida Atlantic University.
 She is a cultural anthropologist who has conducted anthropological research in many different parts of the world, including India, Indonesia, the Maldives, Saudi Arabia, and the United States.